epfl-lara/stainless/README.md

 ```
 If you see funny symbols instead of beautiful ASCII art, run Stainless with the `--no-colors` option for clean ASCII output with a standardized error message format.

-The release archive of Stainless only requires JDK17.
+The release archive of Stainless only requires JDK 17.
 In particular, it needs neither a Scala compiler nor SBT.
 It is shipped with Z3 4.12.2+, cvc5 1.0.8+ and Princess (branch compiled for Scala 3).
-If Z3 API is not found, use option `--solvers=smt-z3` to rely on the executable instead of API call to z3.
+If the Z3 native API is not found, use option `--solvers=smt-z3` to rely on the executable instead of API call to z3.

 ## SBT Stainless plugin

-Alternatively, one may integrate Stainless with SBT.
+Alternatively, one can use Stainless with SBT.
 To do so, download [sbt-stainless](https://github.com/epfl-lara/stainless/releases), and move it to the directory of the project.
 Assuming the project's structure is:
 ```